cloudflare/Cloudflare-WordPress/docs/developer-tools.md

 // do a few lines of actual work here
 ```

 While this works, it's annoying to do over and over again.
-Instead, we include
+Instead, we recommend
-PsySH within the development dependencies so after running
-`composer install --dev`, you will be able to use `psysh` and have a fully
+installing `psysh` and have a fully loaded shell where you can play with
-loaded shell where you can play with snippets without the overhead of managing
+snippets without the overhead of managing these files.
+Install is as straight
-these files.
-There is also a bunch of other cool features to take advantage of;
+forward as `composer g require psy/psysh:@stable`.
+There is also a bunch of
-check out the website for more details!
+other cool features to take advantage of; check out the website for more details!

+This isn't included in the development dependencies due to too many conflicts
+with other packages.

 ## Docker